jonclayden/RNifti/README.md

 }
 ```

-There are also constructors taking a `SEXP`, another `NiftiImage`, or a `nifti_image` structure from the reference implementation. `NiftiImage` objects can be implicitly cast to pointers to `nifti_image` structs, meaning that they can be directly used in calls to the reference implementation's own API.
+There are also constructors taking a `SEXP` (i.e., an R object), another `NiftiImage`, or a `nifti_image` structure from the reference implementation. `NiftiImage` objects can be implicitly cast to pointers to `nifti_image` structs, meaning that they can be directly used in calls to the reference implementation's own API.
 The latter is accessed through the separate `RNiftiAPI.h` header file.

 ```c++
 #include "RNifti.h"